NBC Sports: 2020s

 Following the launch of NBCUniversal's streaming service Peacock, NBC Sports began to migrate some of its overflow content (including the Premier League and other NBC Sports Gold services) to the service.
 On June 29, 2020, Fox sold the last seven years of its contract to air USGA tournaments to NBC, regaining rights to the U.S. Open for the first time since 2015.

 In January 2021, it was reported that NBCUniversal planned to shut down NBCSN by the end of the year; an internal memo cited increased competition from streaming services and the other mainstream sports networks as reasoning.
+The channel was officially shut down on December 31, 2021; its remaining programming rights were moved to other NBCUniversal platforms, particularly USA Network and Peacock.

 NBC's contract with the NHL expired after the 2020–21 season, with the league signing new contracts with ESPN and TNT.

-On December 31, 2021, NBCUniversal shut down NBCSN; its remaining programming rights were moved to other NBCUniversal platforms, particularly USA Network and Peacock.

-On April 6, 2022, NBC Sports announced a deal to carry a package of Sunday afternoon MLB games on Peacock beginning in the 2022 season.
+On April 6, 2022, NBC Sports announced a deal to carry a package of Sunday afternoon MLB games on Peacock branded as MLB Sunday Leadoff beginning in the 2022 season.
+NBC Sports declined to renew its deal after the 2023 season, with the package moving to Roku instead.

 On July 1, 2022, NBC Sports announced that Olympic Channel would shut down as a linear channel on September 30, 2022.

 On August 18, 2022, NBC Sports announced a seven-year deal to carry Big Ten Conference college athletics across its platforms beginning in the 2023–24 academic season.
 This contract will most notably include a new package of primetime Big Ten college football games on NBC beginning in the 2023 season, as well as a package of college basketball and Olympic sports coverage on Peacock.

+Beginning with the 2023 NFL season, Peacock exclusively streams at least one regular season game per season.
+Most notably, Peacock exclusively streamed the Miami Dolphins–Kansas City Chiefs wild card playoff game during the 2023 season.
+The game drove 2.8 million sign-ups to Peacock and averaged 23 million viewers.

+In June 2023, NBC Sports launched a free ad-supported streaming channel.
+The channel was rebranded to NBC Sports NOW in January 2024.

+On June 11, 2024, TNT Sports officially announced a 10-year deal with the French Open, ending a broadcasting arrangement with NBC Sports dating back to 1983.
+Two days later, IndyCar and Fox agreed to a deal to broadcast the IndyCar Series, ending its 15-year partnership with NBC Sports.